nilsys/Coursemaker.org/content/posts/ultimate-online-course-guide.md

 Hopefully, this guide has given you a good idea about what creating a course entails, and the key things you need to consider to build an online course business.
 If you have questions, feel free to email me directly (chris@coursemaker.org).
 I reply to all emails.

-*If you found this guide useful, please consider [signing up to our mailing list](/), as we produce quality content on a regular basis*